If you are visiting Kyoto, we suggest that you must not miss the district of Arashiyama.

 This place has been considered as one of the most enjoyable sights not only in Arashiyama but in all of Kyoto.
 It has a nature trail whose both sides are filled with towering bamboo.
 A rich trail of luscious green which makes any visitor feel as if they are in another world.
 According to a number of reports, this particular tourist destination is one of the most photographed spots in all of Kyoto.
 It is not like an experience of any other forest in the world, it gives out a feeling of freshness and newness adding to its popularity.

 This attraction is most popular during the spring and summer seasons when the temperature is perfect for a slow, yet enjoyable, stroll around the grove.
 It is also during this time that soft winds make the bamboo slowly sway creating an even more serene vibe in the area.
-Riding bikes through the grove are also encouraged.
+Riding bikes through the grove is also encouraged.

 This particular attraction in Arashiyama has only one trail or path that slowly goes uphill leading to the Okochi-Sanso Villa.
 This villa is the former villa of an actor named Okochi Denjiro and is home to a variety of tea houses and gardens.
 However, entry to the buildings is not allowed.